The Cultural Revolution in China...Art and Culture... Dissent and Ferment...and Carrying Forward the Revolution Toward Communism

-Editors’ Note: In Revolution #258 (February 5, 2012) we published “Tim Tebow and the ‘Tuck Rule’”—which is part of a major interview that was recently conducted with Bob Avakian, Chairman of the Revolutionary Communist Party, USA.
-We are looking forward to publishing, in the near future, other parts of that interview, and the interview in its entirety.
-In this issue we are reprinting part of another interview with Bob Avakian, this one in 2004.
+Editors’ Note: In this issue we are reprinting part of an interview with Bob Avakian, this one conducted in 2004.
 It originally aired on Michael Slate’s Beneath the Surface show on KPFK radio in Los Angeles, on July 29, 2005.
 In publishing it here, some editing has been done, particularly for clarity.
 In some places brief explanatory passages have been added within brackets.
 Subheads have also been added.

 MS: Let’s dig into the Cultural Revolution [in China, from the mid-1960s to the mid-1970s].
 You led communists around the world in fighting to understand what the significance of the Cultural Revolution was, and to uphold it as a dividing line question, and to see it as the highest point of class struggle in human history, the greatest height the class struggle’s gotten to in human history.
 That’s not exactly—in terms of conventional wisdom today, that’s not exactly what you find on the bookstore shelf.
 You can find 70 books about how—and you can hear people who are 32 years old talking about how—the Cultural Revolution destroyed their careers, and they had remarkable careers when they were like two years old.
 But it’s had an impact on people.
 It’s had a big impact on people.